WiseLibs/better-sqlite3/docs/troubleshooting.md

 4. If you're using Windows, follow these steps.
 Do them **in this order**, and **don't skip steps**.

-    1. Install the **latest** node 8, node 10, or node 12.
+    1. Install the **latest** of node 8, node 10, or node 12.
 Earlier versions of node (like 10.2.x) will not compile.
     1. Start an Admin PowerShell: Right-click the start icon, then pick `Windows PowerShell (Admin)`
     1. Install *both* vs2015 and vs2017 libraries.
 Each line will take ~5-10 minutes.
        ```sh